rpotter12/My-Linux-Guide/README.md

 # My-Linux-Guide
-A whole linux guide to perform different task.
+This repository is created in order to learn linux or to learn how to use linux.